SUBMIT your abstract or manuscript to NACC for the required review

 • The UDS includes more than 700 variables, representing demographics, behavioral status, cognitive testing, medical history, family history, clinical impressions, and diagnoses.
 (APOE genotype is included in the NACC database for many subjects, but it is collected by request and is not an element of the UDS data collection forms.)

 • Information is collected from in-person office visits and telephone calls, as well milestone forms documenting subject death and drop-out.

-As of September 1, 2013, the UDS had accrued 29,004 subjects, representing 81,172 subject visits and 33 unique ADCs.
+As of March 1, 2014, the UDS had accrued 29,913 subjects, representing over 85,556 subject visits and 33 unique ADCs.
 For a chart that provides an overview of the entire NACC database — including information on the Minimum Data Set and the Neuropath Data Set as well as the UDS — click here.